 In Roman times, the city was known as Verulamium, and plenty more sites of interest abound in the award-winning Verulamium Museum, featuring mosaics and recreated Roman rooms.
 Just a short walk away is the Roman Theatre, linked to two temples dedicated to gods and used primarily at times of religious festivals but also for armed combat and wild beast shows.
 Close by are the foundations of a Roman town house, a secret shrine and a row of Roman shops.
 And in the city’s Verulamium Park lies a Roman Mosaic that was part of a suite of rooms in a large town house built around AD 200.
 The 1,800-year-old hypocaust and its covering mosaic floor were uncovered during excavations in the 1930s.

-In February 2014 Stephen Hawking gave a speech at the Science Museum in support of his old alma mater, and with the release of the new film, St Albans will once again be in the national consciousness.
-From the St Albans traditional street market to the world renowned Royal National Rose Society Gardens, it really is the perfect place for a restful weekend or day trip.
-Stay in the lovingly restored Straw House in the heart of the old town with views of St Albans School, the Cathedral and the 14th-century Abbey Gateway, which was used as a prison following the dissolution of the Abbey in 1539.
+From the St Albans traditional street market to the world renowned Royal National Rose Society Gardens, St Albans is a great place for a restful weekend or day trip.
+Stay in the lovingly restored Straw House in the heart of the old town with views of St Albans School, the cathedral and the 14th-century Abbey Gateway, which was used as a prison following the dissolution of the Abbey in 1539.